 Would you want another business to “freeload” off of your business’ goodwill?
 If your business does not protect its trademarks and service marks, that is exactly what can happen.
 If another business wants to use your business’ mark, it can petition a court to determine that your business has abandoned its mark.
 Likewise, another business can claim that you have abandoned your mark as a complete defense to trademark infringement.
 If a court determines your business’ mark to be abandoned, anyone can use it – even in connection with the same goods or services in which your business deals.

 Federal law, specifically the Lanham Act, governs the law of trademarks and service marks, and it requires a business to actually use in commerce its registered marks in order to keep them protected.
 Under the Lanham Act, “use” has a specialized meaning: businesses must engage in bona fide use of a mark in the ordinary course of trade, and not use which is made merely to reserve a right in a mark.
 15 U.S.C. §1127.
 Therefore, businesses making merely token use of their mark, or making promotional use of their mark on goods in a different course of trade do not meet the requirement of “use in commerce.”
 Imperial Tobacco, Ltd. v.
 Philip Morris, Inc. (1990) 899 F.2d 1575, 1582-83.
 Under 15 USC §1127, a trademark abandonment is “[w]hen [a trademark’s] use has been discontinued with intent not to resume such use.”
-There is a presumption of abandonment where there has been nonuse for three consecutive years.
+There is a presumption of abandonment where there has been three consecutive years of nonuse.
 “Once the presumption is triggered, the legal owner of the mark has the burden of producing evidence of either actual use during the relevant period or intent to resume use.”
 Emergency One, Inc. v.
 American FireEagle Ltd., 228 F.3d 531, 536 (4th Cir.
 2000).
 To prove trademark abandonment as a defense to a claim of trademark infringement, a defendant must show that there was: “(1) discontinuance of trademark use and (2) intent not to resume such use.”
 Electro Source, LLC v.
 Brandess-Kalt-Aetna Grp., Inc., 458 F.3d 931, 935 (9th Cir.
 2006).
 Even a “single instance of use is sufficient against a claim of abandonment of a mark if such use is made in good faith.”
 Carter-Wallace, Inc. v.
 Procter & Gamble Co., 434 F.2d 794, 804 (9th Cir.
 1970).
 This tells us that all bona fide uses in the ordinary course of business must cease before a mark is deemed abandoned.
 However, an intent to resume use must be made in the reasonably foreseeable future if a trademark owner has an intent to resume use of the mark.

 According to 15 U.S.C.
 1127, a trademark is considered abandoned if “its use has been discontinued with intent not to resume such use.”
 The intent not to resume may be inferred from circumstances.
 Trademark abandonment, therefore, requires two elements: